In this issue:

 In addition to the free downloads above I also have a set of eighteen 3.5x5 cards that can be printed and used for advice cards on the tables at the wedding or for a shower game.
-They’re made so they can be put in a scrapbook or photo album and they are set up as a PDF file with individual pages that a commercial printer could do you you.
+They’re made so they can be put in a scrapbook or photo album and they are set up as a PDF file with individual pages that a commercial printer could do for you.
 These have enough border that you can have the artwork bleed off the edge for trimming.
 If you prefer JPG files, you can save them from the PDF into that format.

 I hope you enjoy the printables.
 If you need something similar but in your own custom colors, please contact me for a price quote and I would be happy to create a custom colored version for a reasonable fee.